Region IV PHTC Public Health and Primary Care Leadership Institute

 • A virtual orientation session

-• An in-person, multi-day opening retreat
+• An all-new virtual multi-day opening retreat

 • 6 virtual sessions that last 2 hours each